AlexanderNyr/AuraLite-Shaders/README.md

 ## 🆕 What's New in v1.0.5 — *Expanded Localization*

 Version **1.0.5** is a localization-focused release that adds **10 new in-game languages**, bringing the total to **69 supported locales**.
-No shader logic was changed — this is a pure translation/metadata update on top of v1.0.4.
+No shader logic, profile defaults, or rendering behavior was changed — this is a pure translation / metadata update on top of **v1.0.4**.

 ### 🌐 New Languages